Limits of Hodge structures via holonomic D-modules: Transfer to modules

 \section{Transfer to $\sD-$modules}

-Lemma~\ref{ste113} implies the restriction of the relative log de Rham complex on $Y$ is semi-perverse.
-Indeed, it is even perverse, showed in~\cite[$\S$2]{Ste76}.
-Therefore, there should be a regular holonomic $\sD$-module whose de Rham complex is the restriction of the relative log de Rham complex on $Y$, in the view of Riemann-Hilbert correspondence established by Kashiwara~\cite{KM84} and Mebkhout~\cite{MZ84}.
-The stupid filtration should also translates to a coherent filtration from Hodge theoretic point of view.
-Then the endomorphism $[\nabla]$ in the derived category can be captured by an endomorphism of a $\sD$-module.
-This enable us to study the relation between the filtration and $[\nabla]$ much easier and cleaner.
+Lemma~\ref{ste113} implies that $\relome{\bullet+n}|_Y$ is a semi-perverse sheaf.
+In fact, it is even a perverse sheaf, as shown in~\cite[$\S$2]{Ste76}.
+According to the Riemann-Hilbert correspondence established by Kashiwara~\cite{KM84} and Mebkhout~\cite{MZ84}, there should exist a regular holonomic $\sD$-module whose de Rham complex is isomorphic to $\relome{\bullet+n}|_Y$.
+From a Hodge-theoretic perspective, the stupid filtration on the relative logarithmic de Rham complex should correspond to a coherent filtration.
+This allows us to capture the endomorphism $[\nabla]$ in the derived category by an endomorphism of a $\sD$-module.
+Consequently, we can study the relationship between the filtration and $[\nabla]$ in a simpler and cleaner manner.
 In this section, we will construct the filtered $\sD$-module and the endomorphism.